klix-app/klix-developer-documentation-website/docs/representation-guidelines.md

 # Representation guidelines
+<font size="2">Last updated 14.04.2023

-As a merchant using Klix, we kindly require you to follow our representation guidelines.
+<font size="5">As a merchant using Klix, we kindly require you to follow our representation guidelines.
 Please read through these guidelines, as they contain basic information & materials to ensure few, but important requirments on your e-commerce store:

 - Klix logo appearance
 - Informative landing page about Klix